FilipeMaia/psdmrepo/ParCorAna/trunk/sphinxdoc/framework.rst

   def workerCallback(self):
     print self.badEvents

-you would get an error. serverCallback is only called on the server ranks.
+you would get an error as badEvents is not an attribute during workerCallback. serverCallback is only called on the server ranks.
 This will not add the attribute badEvents to instance of the userClass on the workers.

 The framework handles the flow of all data between servers, workers and the viewer.
-It calls certain methods by in the userClass after this data has been transferred, or before hand to decide if it should transfer data.
+It calls certain methods in the userClass after this data has been transferred, or before hand to decide if it should transfer data.

 Presently, all of the below methods must be implemented in the userClass.
 Many will not be needed and can be made optional in the future.
-For now though, a default implementation is provided in UserG2.py so users can decide what they want to modify.UserG2.py has the most up to date documentation.
+For now though, a default implementation is provided in UserG2.py so users can decide what they want to modify.
+UserG2.py has the most up to date documentation.

 All of these callbacks have names that start with either fw, server, worker, viewer.
 This indicates which part of the framework calls the function. fw indiciates multiple roles use the function - i.e, both